Core Practice

 Our Approach

 For entity structuring, we begin with a comprehensive assessment of business activities, investment sources, exit plans, and regulatory requirements.
-The choice between private company, LLP, or other structures depends on factors including liability protection, compliance burden, tax treatment, and funding plans.
-We evaluate multiple structuring options before recommending optimal solutions.
+We evaluate multiple structuring options before recommending the one that serves both immediate needs and long term objectives.

-Our corporate governance advisory starts with a gap analysis against applicable requirements—Companies Act, SEBI LODR (for listed companies), and best practice standards.
-We then develop tailored governance frameworks including board charters, committee terms of reference, policies (code of conduct, related party, vigil mechanism), and compliance calendars.
+Our corporate governance advisory starts with a gap analysis against applicable requirements.
+We then develop tailored governance frameworks including board charters, committee terms of reference, policies, and compliance calendars.
 Implementation support includes director training and ongoing monitoring.

 For commercial contracts, we follow a structured process: understanding commercial terms, identifying regulatory implications, drafting with appropriate risk allocation, negotiating with counterparties, and ensuring proper execution.
-Our contract templates for common arrangements (NDAs, service agreements, distribution arrangements) provide starting points that are customized for specific transactions.
+We do not deliver template contracts.
+We deliver instruments that reflect the commercial reality of each transaction.

 Practical Guidance

-When establishing operations in India, foreign companies should consider timing, structure, and compliance planning.
-The incorporation process typically takes 15-20 days for a private company with all documentation ready.
-However, securing bank accounts, registrations, and operational licenses extends the operational readiness timeline to 45-60 days.
-Building this timeline into project plans prevents commercial disruption.
+When establishing operations in India, foreign companies should build realistic timelines.
+Incorporation takes 15 to 20 days with documentation ready.
+But securing bank accounts, registrations, and operational licenses extends operational readiness to 45 to 60 days.
+Planning for this prevents commercial disruption.

 Director compliance requires ongoing attention.
-All directors must obtain Digital Signature Certificates and Director Identification Numbers.
-Annual KYC confirmation (DIR-3 KYC) is mandatory.
-Director disqualification triggers (non-filing for three years) create liability for continued directorship.
+Annual KYC confirmation is mandatory.
+Director disqualification triggers (non filing for three years) create liability for continued directorship.
 Organizations should maintain director compliance as part of their governance calendar.

-Related party transactions demand particular attention in the current regulatory environment.
-While private companies have relaxed approval requirements, arm's length pricing, proper documentation, and audit trail maintenance remain essential.
-For groups with listed entities, the entire group's RPT framework must satisfy SEBI requirements.
+Related party transactions demand particular attention.
+While private companies have relaxed approval requirements, arms length pricing, proper documentation, and audit trail maintenance remain essential.
+For groups with listed entities, the entire group’s RPT framework must satisfy SEBI requirements.

 Shareholders agreements should be negotiated with clear understanding of enforceability limitations.
-While contractual provisions bind parties, certain matters (like share transfer restrictions beyond specified limits) may not be specifically enforceable.
 Exit mechanisms, deadlock provisions, and dispute resolution clauses should be practically implementable, not just legally drafted.
+A provision that cannot be enforced is worse than no provision at all.

 Frequently Asked Questions